-President Froh announced the names of seven MNO citizens from across Ontario who will serve on the Commission.
-“Our Commissioners – four women and three men -- come from across the province,” explained President Froh, “and represent a good cross section of our citizens including our youth, elders, harvesters, as well as French and Michif language speakers.
+President Froh announced the names of seven MNO citizens from across Ontario who would serve on the Commission.
+“Our Commissioners – four women and three men — come from across the province,” explained President Froh, “and represent a good cross section of our citizens including our youth, elders, harvesters, as well as French and Michif language speakers.
 Their job is to help lead a forward-looking dialogue with our citizens on some key issues—Métis rights and self-government – to listen to citizens’ voices and report back.”

-The Commission started its engagement sessions on February 28, 2017, in Owen Sound with the MNO Great Lakes Métis Council and the last session is scheduled for May 18, 2017, with the MNO Superior North Shore Métis Council.
+Since February, the Commissioners consulted and engaged with MNO citizens in all 29 MNO communities across Ontario as well as with MNO Veterans’ and Youth Councils and the Women’s Secretariat of the Métis Nation of Ontario.
+The Commission started its engagement sessions on February 28, 2017, in Owen Sound with the MNO Great Lakes Métis Council and the last session was completed on June 6, 2017 with the MNO Windsor-Essex-Kent Métis Council.

-Published on: October 25, 2016
+Published: October 25, 2016